 Best treatment for Fibromyalgia

 The best treatment for fibromyalgia would require a multidisciplinary approach.
 This means different health professionals all working together to achieve the same goal.
 Health professionals that can help those with fibromyalgia would be a Physiotherapist, GP, Pain Specialist, Psychologist and Occupational Therapist.
-The different types of treatment that can help fibromyalgia are:
+The best types of treatment that can help fibromyalgia are:

 - Physiotherapy exercises can be extremely beneficial on land and/or in a heated pool (hydrotherapy).
 The type and difficulty of exercises are specifically tailored to each person as the intensity/severity of symptoms will vary from person to person.
 Book online if you would like to make an appointment.